lrusso/Emulatrix/README.md

 - To run a Nintendo ROM select a .NES file.

-- To run a Game Boy ROM select a .GB file.
+- To run a GameBoy ROM select a .GB file.

-- To run a Game Boy Color ROM select a .GBC file.
+- To run a GameBoy Color ROM select a .GBC file.

 - To run a Sega Genesis ROM select a .BIN file.